SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 An example of this kind of treatment is the compiler, which requires such contextual information to produce the correct final code.

 For the matter of this book, we will not consider nor use semantic analysis, and we will stick with normal `ASTVariableNode` objects.
-The only exceptions to this are `self`, `super`, and `thisContext` special variables.
-Special variables are variables that are recognized at parse-time, and generating special nodes `ASTSelfNode`, `ASTSuperNode` and `ASTThisContextNode` for them.
-These special nodes inherit from `ASTVariableNode` and work as normal variable nodes for the purposes of this book.
+Later in the book we may do an optimization phase to get a richer tree that will simplify our interpretation.

 ### Assignment Nodes

 Assignment nodes in the AST represent assignment expressions using the `:=` operator.
 In Pharo, following Smalltalk design, assignments are expressions: their value is the value of the variable after the assignment.
-This allows to chain assignments.
+This allows one to chain assignments.
 We will see in the next chapter, when implementing an evaluator, why this is important.

 An assignment node is an instance of `ASTAssignmentNode`.
 If we send it the `variable` message, it answers the variable it assigns to.